PierreTsr/ML-Climate-Final-Project-Template/journal.md

 - Tried a few unsupervised approaches on small patches, but faced some problem specific issues (cf. https://edstem.org/us/courses/17799/discussion/1150842)
 - Exploratory analysis with enhanced visuals show that it should be possible to isolate only the debris.
 This should provide a reduces and more balanced dateset to use unsupervised learning on.

+## 2022-03-07 check in: alp

+Looking good.
+Would encourage trying to get some initial results soon.
+Also please try to update this weekly.